Saltar al contenido principal

 What is it?

-Academic resource using a shared digital platform between professors and students from two or more universities for synchronous and asynchronous sessions.
-Faculty coordinate to share bibliography and syllabi, defining common points for the mirror class.
+Academic resource using a shared digital platform between faculty and students from two or more universities, for synchronous and asynchronous activities coordinated between the partners (bibliography, syllabi, common points).

 Duration